dmichaels/public/work/resume.md

 Enhanced and maintained C++/Views, an extensible cross-platform C++ class library for desktop UI development.
 Designed and implemented most of the GUI editor and resource browser; created a number of reusable classes in conjunction with this work, e.g. rubber-band component.

 <ins>**Language Processors, Waltham, MA | February 1986 – December 1993**</ins> <br />
 Worked with small team developing a C++ compiler front-end.
 Adapted a C++ grammar and designed and implemented a C++ parser using proprietary parsing technology (LL table driven recursive descent); extended this tool to cleanly perform the unlimited look-ahead required to handle the syntactic ambiguities inherent in C++.
 Designed and implemented compiler symbol table and its API used in the front-end and associated debugger.
-Implemented most of declarations processing and much of semantic analysis portion of the C++ front-end.
-Development primarily in C and PL/I under UNIX.
+Implemented most of declarations processing and semantic analysis for C++ front-end.
+Development in C and PL/I under UNIX.

 Designed and implemented from scratch an ANSI-C lexical-analyzer and preprocessor.
 Rewrote major portions of an existing C compiler (LPI-C) front-end in conjunction with its ANSI-fication.

 Project lead for LPI-DEBUG, a multi-language debugger for LPI family of compilers.
-Much bug fixing, development, and re-targeting debugger (originally just MC608x0, UNIX V) to Intel 80x86, Apollo, BSD UNIX, XENIX; also wrote from scratch a MC680x0 disassembler.
-Implemented a standard LPI software installation program to manage multiple versions of various compiler/debugger components.
-Development primarily in PL/I and C under UNIX.
+Much bug fixing, development, and re-targeting debugger (originally just MC608x0, UNIX V) to Intel 80x86, Apollo, BSD UNIX, XENIX; wrote MC680x0 disassembler from scratch.
+Implemented a standard LPI software install program to manage multiple versions of various compiler/debugger components.
+Development in PL/I and C under UNIX.

 <ins>**Cadmus Computer Systems, Lowell, MA | January 1985 – January 1986**</ins> <br />
-Worked primarily with the C and FORTRAN compilers for MC680x0 UNIX workstations, mostly bug fixing and porting.
+Worked with the C and FORTRAN compilers for MC680x0 UNIX workstations, mostly bug fixing and porting.
 Also developed variety of internal tools.
 Development in C and MC680x0 assembler under UNIX.
 Some exposure to early Apple Macintosh development.

 <ins>**MIT Lincoln Laboratory, Lincoln, MA | July 1983 – December 1984**</ins> <br />
 Member of technical staff (Group 24).
-Assisted in the software management of a number of minicomputers (VAX, PDP-11) running BSD UNIX, maintaining existing software, writing tools, and becoming familiar with the UNIX kernel source.
-Worked with hardware engineers to implement two apps for a logic design workstation (VALID).
-Helped in the support of 50+ scientists and engineers in the use of UNIX and C. Development in C under UNIX.
+Assisted in software management of various BSD UNIX systems (VAX, PDP-11), maintaining software, writing tools, getting familiar with UNIX kernel.
+Worked with hardware engineers implementing apps for a logic design system (VALID).
+Helped support of 50+ scientists/engineers in use of UNIX/C. Development in C/UNIX.
 Granted &quot;secret&quot; security clearance.

-**Education**
+<ins>**Education**

 <ins>**University of Massachusetts, Boston**</ins> <br />
 B.S. in Computer Science, Magna cum Laude.
 May 1983.